Back

 How to play European Roulette: Complete Guide | LeoVegas

-How to play European Roulette
+How To Play European Roulette

 Summary: European Roulette is a classic roulette game that has a single zero and 37 pockets and a house edge of 2.7%.
 European Roulette is preferred over American Roulette due to its favorable odds and lower house edge.